FAC10/buffers-and-streams/README.md

 ![Diagram of a buffer](buffer.png)

+Instead of waiting for all of the data to be stored in memory, some data is transferred into the buffer.
+When the buffer is full, the data is passed on and processed.
+More data can then be transferred to the buffer, and the process continues.

-The concept is like if you are watching a Youtube Video, you can start to watch a video without downloading the whole video.
-If your internet speed is too slow, you would see "buffering", that means the computer is trying to collect data in order for you to keep watching that video.
+The concept is like if you are watching a YouTube Video.
+You can start to watch a video without downloading the whole video.
+If your internet speed is too slow, you would see "buffering", which means that the computer is trying to collect data in order for you to keep watching the video.

 ## Reading large files